Provide INput

 • Protecting property values

-Community Input Meetings Community Letter Fact Sheet FAQs
+Community Letter Project Sheet FAQs Park Perspectives

-PROPOSED IMPROVEMENTS WITHOUT INCREASING THE TAX RATE
+BEACH & PARK IMPROVEMENTS WITHOUT INCREASING THE TAX RATE

-The District is committed to addressing its most pressing capital facility needs while ensuring fiscal responsibility.
-With long-term debt set to be paid off in 2025, and by leveraging existing reserves and keeping the request no higher than $14.7 million, the proposed beach, park, and facility upgrades could be addressed without increasing the current debt service tax rate.
+The District is dedicated to prioritizing these essential facility upgrades while upholding fiscal responsibility.
+By planning to pay off long-term debt by 2025, utilizing existing reserves, and capping the request at $14.7 million, the proposed enhancements will be realized without increasing the current debt service tax rate.

 Community Input Meetings